TritonDataCenter/manta/README.md

 -->

 <!--
-    Copyright (c) 2016, Joyent, Inc.
+    Copyright (c) 2017, Joyent, Inc.
 -->

-# Manta: object storage with integrated compute
+# Manta: Triton's object storage and converged analytics solution

-Manta is an open-source, HTTP-based object store that uses OS containers to allow running arbitrary compute on data at rest (i.e., without copying data out of the object store).
+Manta, Triton's object storage and converged analytics solution, is an open-source, HTTP-based object store that uses OS containers to enable running arbitrary compute on data at rest (i.e., without copying data out of the object store).
 The intended use-cases are wide-ranging:

 * web assets (e.g., images, HTML and CSS files, and so on), with the ability to convert or resize images without copying any data out of Manta